bigtreetech/docs/docs/Panda_Perch_H2D.md

 * **Step 2: Attach the Light Strip Support Bar**

-    Use the CM3x4 screws from the package to attach the light strip support bar to the front bottom bar of the Panda Perch H2D.
+    Mount the light strip support bar to the front bottom bar of the Panda Perch H2D frame using the provided CM3x4 screws.

     <img src=img/PandaPerchH2D/RGB1.jpg width="600"/>

 * **Step 3: Install the Light Strip and Secure with Clips**

-    Pass the Power Cable: Carefully pass the light strip power cable through the reserved hole at the back of the Panda Perch H2D.
+    1. Pass the Power Cable: Route the light strip's power cable by threading it through the reserved cable hole at the back of the Panda Perch H2D.

     <img src=img/PandaPerchH2D/RGB2.jpg width="600"/>

-    Align and Stick the Light Strip: Align the light strip along the bottom edge of the Panda Perch H2D.
-Peel off the protective film from the adhesive backing of the light strip, then press it firmly in place to ensure it sticks securely.
+    2. Align and Stick the Light Strip: Carefully align the light strip along the bottom edge of the Panda Perch H2D frame.
+Before sticking, ensure the alignment is correct.
+Then, peel the protective film from the adhesive backing and press the strip down firmly, applying pressure along its entire length to activate the adhesive for a permanent, secure fit.

-    Trim and Secure the Light Strip: Cut off any excess length of the light strip, following the designated cut points to ensure a neat installation.
-Then, use the printed clips to secure the light strip along the bottom edge.
+    3. Trim and Secure the Light Strip: First, trim the light strip to your required length by cutting only at the clearly marked cut points.
+This ensures proper function and a clean finish.
+Next, use the included 3D-printed retention clips to snap the light strip securely into place along the bottom edge of the Panda Perch.

     <img src=img/PandaPerchH2D/RGB3.jpg width="600"/>